Novia-RDI-XR-Robotics/a-frame-xr-tutorial/README.md

 Want to view your 3D models in Virtual or Augmented Reality?
 This guide will show you how to do it quickly and easily.

+## Demonstration

+This repository hosts a simple A-Frame demonstration with a moving robotic arm (the `index.html` and `model.glb` files).
+If you have a Meta Quest 3, you can visit the GitHub Page using this link: [https://Novia-RDI-XR-Robotics.github.io/a-frame-xr-tutorial/](https://Novia-RDI-XR-Robotics.github.io/a-frame-xr-tutorial/)

+Click the *VR* button to enter VR.

 ## What you'll need

 <img src="images/meta_quest_3.png" alt="Meta Quest 3" width="400">